fairlearn/fairlearn/README.md

 ```python
 git clone git@github.com:fairlearn/fairlearn.git
 ```
-If you clone from git and wish to use the Fairness dashboard, then you will need to [install Yarn](https://yarnpkg.com/lang/en/docs/install), and then do the following:
+If you clone from git and wish to use the Fairness dashboard, you will need to [install Yarn](https://yarnpkg.com/lang/en/docs/install), and then do the following:
 ```bash
 cd fairlearn/widget/js
 yarn install